philsinatra/IDM364/slides/03-state.md

 ^ updating events: happen when a React element is updated as a result of new values of its properties or state

-^ unmounting event: happen when a React element is detached from the DOM
+^ unmounting events: happen when a React element is detached from the DOM

 ---